tretoef-estrella/sloane-coherence-records/cell_4x48/Paper_4x48.md

 ### 3.2 Stable worst-pair structure

-All five verification kernels report the same worst pair `(1, 24)` for the submission, with the coherence value reproduced to within one unit in the last place of binary64.
+All five verification kernels report the same worst pair `(1, 42)` for the submission, with the coherence value reproduced byte-exact in binary64.
 This is in contrast to the (3, 14) submission in our companion folder, where the five kernels report five different argmax pairs and we interpret that observation as evidence of a degenerate basin floor with a small discrete family of critical points at the same μ value.
-We interpret the stability of the (1, 24) pair across kernels in the (4, 48) submission as evidence that the basin floor for cell (4, 48) supports a non-degenerate critical structure with a single unambiguous maximum-coherence pair, rather than the degenerate family of equivalent critical points seen in cell (3, 14).
+We interpret the stability of the (1, 42) pair across kernels in the (4, 48) submission as evidence that the basin floor for cell (4, 48) supports a non-degenerate critical structure with a single unambiguous maximum-coherence pair, rather than the degenerate family of equivalent critical points seen in cell (3, 14).
 As above, this is interpretive.

 ### 3.3 Trust-region radial expansion refutation